-- 3.1 Place the spider assembly on the container and adjust it so that it is centered, using the small nuts on the arms of the spider to maintain the adjustment.
+- 3.1 A test consists of two (2) test assemblies (centered spider assemblies and containers). - 3.2 Place the spider assembly on the container and adjust it so that it is centered, using the small nuts on the arms of the spider to maintain the adjustment.
 Adjust the depth of the disc in the container so that the top of the disc will not be below the surface of the asphalt.
-Remove the spider assembly from the container.
-Construct two, centered spider assemblies and containers per test. - 3.2 Obtain a latex modified asphalt residue sample by following the procedure outlined in AASHTO T 59, Residue By Evaporation, sections 21 27. - 3.3 Transfer a sufficient quantity of the hot residue into the sample container to fill it to within 1⁄2 to 1⁄4 inch from the top of the container.
-Immediately place the previously centered spider assembly on the container and adjust the depth of the disc to bring the top of the disc level with the surface of the asphalt. - 3.4 Place the two test assemblies in a 138°C (280°F) oven for ten minutes to allow air bubbles to escape and the break the surface tension around the disc.
-Remove the assembly from the oven and allow cooling to room temperature for two hours. - 3.5 Tape a paper scale around the container and mark the location of the pointer.
+Remove the spider assembly from the container. - 3.3 Obtain a latex modified asphalt residue sample by following the procedure outlined in AASHTO T 59, Residue By Evaporation, sections 21 27. - 3.4 Transfer a sufficient quantity of the hot residue into the sample container to fill it to within 1⁄2 to 1⁄4 inch from the top of the container.
+Immediately place the previously centered spider assembly on the container and adjust the depth of the disc to bring the top of the disc level with the surface of the asphalt. - 3.5 Repeat Sections 3.2 through 3.4 for the second spider assembly container. - 3.4 Place the two test assemblies in a 138°C (280°F) oven for ten minutes to allow air bubbles to escape and break the surface tension around the disc.
+Remove the assemblies from the oven and allow to cool to room temperature for two hours. - 3.5 For each test assembly, tape a paper scale around the container and mark the location of the pointer.
 Make another mark 180° form the pointer (halfway around the container). - 3.6 Holding the container and spider assembly rigidly, place the wrench on the bolt head and turn the bolt to the 180° reference mark and release immediately.
 The rotation should be done at a steady rate and be accomplished in approximately 5 seconds.
 Start the stopwatch when the bolt is released.
 Mark the location of the pointer on the scale when 30 seconds have elapsed, and again when 30 minutes have elapsed.
 Repeat the procedure with the second test assembly.